prb28/vscode-amiga-assembly/docs/libs/exec/AllocMem.md

 be set when MEMF_CHIP is set.

-MEMF_PUBLIC:Memory that must not be mapped, swapped, or otherwise made non-addressable.
+MEMF_PUBLIC:    Memory that must not be mapped, swapped, or otherwise made non-addressable.
 ALL
 MEMORY THAT IS REFERENCED VIA INTERRUPTS
 AND/OR BY OTHER TASKS MUST BE EITHER PUBLIC